Apex-ace/Bank-statement/README.md

 2. Open the `index.html` (or your live server URL) in your browser.
 3. Click "Choose File" and select a sample PDF statement from the `samples/` directory or your own.
 4. Click "Process File".
 5. Wait for the loader to finish.
-The PydanticAI agent call can take 5-15 seconds.
+The PydanticAI agent call can take 2-3 Minutes.
 6. View your structured, filterable transactions in the AG-Grid table\!
 7. Click "Export to CSV" to download the data.